Goulding fires United to NBL win over Breakers

 Melbourne had five scorers in double figures in an even team performance in the absence of injured guard Matthew Dellavedova, who has missed two games because of his latest concussion setback.

-The result was Melbourne's ninth consecutive home win over New Zealand and gave Dean Vickerman's team a 6-1 record for the season.
+The result was Melbourne's ninth consecutive home win over New Zealand and gave them a 6-1 record for the season.

-Back in NBL action after two exhibition matches against NBA opposition in the United States, the Breakers started slowly and managed just six points in the opening six minutes.

-Shea Ili's three-point heave on the buzzer gave Melbourne a 23-13 lead at the end of the first period.

-But Zylan Cheatham's 13 points in the same time frame gave New Zealand a 43-42 advantage at the main break.

-The Breakers' lead grew to six during the third period but another buzzer beater, this time from Clark, reclaimed the ascendancy for United in a tight tussle.
+The Breakers (1-2) led by six points midway through the third period but ran out of steam in a tough loss that ended a gruelling road trip, which included two exhibition matches against NBA opposition in the United States.

-Cheatham led all scorers with 30 points and received great help from Parker Jackson-Cartwright (18) until the guard fouled out inside the last four minutes.
+Zylan Cheatham (30 points) and Parker Jackson-Cartwright (18) threatened to drive the Breakers to a rousing victory until the guard fouled out inside the last four minutes.

-Former NBA forward Anthony Lamb had 15 points and five rebounds on his NBL debut for New Zealand.
+Former NBA forward Anthony Lamb had 15 points and five rebounds on his NBL debut for New Zealand after signing as a replacement for injured import Justinian Jessup.

+But Breakers coach Mody Maor was in no mood to look for positives in his team's performance.

+"We have very high standards for how we want to play and this isn't it," Maor said.